sreenivas98/Learning_Journey/_posts/2023-02-15-Fourth_Post.md

 date: 2023-02-15
 ---

 The fundamentals of C#, including the syntax, data types, and type casting, are now under my belt.
-It's time to advance and study conditional and looping expressions.
+It's time to advance and study operators, conditional and looping expressions.

 <h2>Applications of C#</h2>
 Applications that are both standalone and online may be created using C#.
 The sole drawback of C# is that it requires the.NET framework in order for applications created with it to function.
 Microsoft created the programming language C# specifically to build and run programs on the.NET framework.